 To see what is in front of you when you are intent on something else is a blessing, a gift too often missed.
 We leave it wrapped, cloaked in our blindness as we hurry to our own, more pressing goals.
 Our selfishness, our misguided devotion to our own plans, robs our senses of the gifts life grants freely, the serendipity of being alive.

-Keep your eyes open.
+Perhaps, keep your eyes open.
 Believe in your dreams.
 Cherish the morning light.
 Who knows what the day will bring?
-Perhaps there is a bear for you too?
-Perhaps even, she could change your life?
+What if there is a bear there for you today?
+It could happen.
+And perhaps, she could change your life.
 Plan to be grateful.
 See what happens.